nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/_index.md

 about:
   enable: true
   title: "My Story"
-  description: "I was born in a small country in Central America, worked towards going to France to have better opportunities in life and did it at 17 years old by myself. "
+  description: "I moved to France by myself at 17 years old.

-  content: "Since then, I have travelled the world to study varied subjects and work.
+  Since then, I have travelled the world to study varied subjects and work.

   During my journey, I have lived on 4 continents and learned from many cultures.

   I have also developed knowledge and skills in business, science and software engineering.
   "
-  image: "images/home-nadia.png"
+  image: "images/lyon.jpg"

 ######################### Portfolio ###############################